Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 ---
 title: 'Showing the Connections between the Enneagram and Religion'
-description: "Discover how the Enneagram intersects with Christianity, Judaism, Sufism, and New Age beliefs.
-Explore its spiritual applications and controversies across religions."
+description: 'Discover how the Enneagram intersects with Christianity, Judaism, Sufism, and New Age beliefs.
+Explore its spiritual applications and controversies across religions.'
 author: 'DJ Wayne'
 date: '2024-08-23'
 loc: 'https://9takes.com/enneagram-corner/enneagram-and-religion'